-I think the big, big idea that hovers above all the lessons from this book is that if you’re not willing to share your ideas, your thoughts, your work with other people, none of it will ever be of any significance.
+I think the big, big idea that hovers above all the lessons from The Innovators is that if you’re not willing to share your ideas, your thoughts, your work with other people, none of it will ever be of any significance.
 Whether you pursue something solo or as a team, there’s always a time to come out and say: “Hey world, I made this, what do you think?”

 Unless you do that, you can’t truly call yourself an innovator.
 And that’s as true for innovation in technology as it is for art, education, business, politics, social sciences, or any other field.
 Walter Isaacson is a great writer, I highly recommend his work.

 What else can you learn from the blinks?